 \section{Overview of Approach}

-The high level approach we take in this paper is as follows: the user provides (i) a pool of unlabeled items (possibly with some labeled items as initial training data), (ii) a classifier (or ``learner'') that improves with more and better training data and a specification as to whether learning should be {\it upfront} or {\it iterative}, and (iii) a budget or goal, in terms of time, quality, or cost (and a pricing scheme for paying the crowd).
-For most of our experiments in this paper, we either use Amazon Mechanical Turk for crowd answers, or use a fully (hand) labeled data set where we hide the labels from the classifier until the learning algorithm chooses to observe them.
+Our approach in this paper is as follows.
+The user provides (i) a pool of unlabeled items (possibly with some labeled items as initial training data), (ii) a classifier (or ``learner'') that improves with more and better training data, and a specification as to whether learning should be {\it upfront} or {\it iterative}, and (iii) a budget or goal, in terms of time, quality, or cost (and a pricing scheme for paying the crowd).

-Our system uses the {\it upfront} or {\it iterative} active learning methods described in the next subsection to train the classifier and label items.
-At the core of these methods are a {\it ranking} and {\it selection} algorithm that choose the best items to ask the crowd to label.
-We have developed two algorithms for this purpose, called \un{} and \ete{}, described in Section~\ref{sec:approach}.

-Asking questions from the crowd raises a number of interesting questions, including how to best employ redundancy to minimize crowd error, and how many questions should be asked at one go from the crowd.
-We discuss these issues in Section~\ref{sec:optimization}.
+Our system can operate in two different scenarios, {\it upfront} or {\it iterative}, to train the classifier and label the items (Section~\ref{sec:regimes}).
+Our proposed AL algorithms, \un{} and \ete{}, can be used in either scenario (Section~\ref{sec:approach}).
+Acquiring labels from a crowd raises interesting issues, such as how best to employ redundancy to minimize error, and how many questions to asked the crowd (Sections \ref{sec:noise} and \ref{sec:optimization}).
+Finally, we empirically evaluate our algorithms (Section~\ref{sec:expr}).

-We then compare the performance of our \ete{} and \un{} algorithms in the upfront and iterative settings on a number of real world data sets in Section~\ref{sec:expr}.